 We created a complete guide on how you can start with IGTV, including steps to upload and share your videos.

-5. How to add a link on your Instagram profile
+5. How to Add a Link to your Instagram Profile

 Another way to share your links is to set up Instagram action buttons on your Instagram profile.
 They will show next to your Contact and Message tabs.